deprecated-near-examples/counter-as/README.md

 Plus and minus buttons increase and decrease value correspondingly.
 When button L is toggled, counter will add or minus 10 a time.
 RS button is for reset.
 LE and RE buttons to let the robot wink to you.

 ## To Run
-Open in the Gitpod linke above or clone the repository.
+Open in the Gitpod link above or clone the repository.

 ```
 git clone https://github.com/near-examples/counter